Addiction To Klonopin

 Understanding Klonopin (Clonazepam)

-A fast-acting benzodiazepine, Klonopin is the brand name for clonazepam.
+A long-acting Benzodiazepine, Klonopin is the brand name for Clonazepam.
 Klonopin slows down brain activity to help users feel relaxed.
 It was initially formulated to help people with epilepsy manage seizures.
 Later, the drug’s rapid and powerful calming effects were also recognized as a way to treat panic attacks.
+Klonopin is often prescribed to ease anxiety and withdrawal symptoms from alcohol and other addictive substances.
+Doctors may also prescribe Klonopin for short-term insomnia.
+The drug is swallowed as a blue tablet or taken as a quick-dissolve tablet placed on the tongue as often as three times a day.
+Slang terms for Klonopin include K-pins, Tranks, Downers, or Benzos.

 Klonopin isn’t generally recommended for long-term use because of its addictive potential.
 The drug has a relatively long half-life, or length of time the drug is active in the body.